PaperPrototype/Intro-Voxel-Terrain-in-Unity/README.md

  If you want to contribute an edit just make pull request.

  # Currently under development
- this course is still ebing written as you read this.
+ this course is still being written as you read this.
 This (paragraph) will be removed once the course is finished.